 No, but I don’t think as many people have read those so maybe they would- there’d be more-

 Let's not stop there.
 Move right on into our review of the day, which is of the Parts of It collection mentioned by Ariel in the interview.
-Nate Chazan, take the wheel:
+Helen Chazan, take the wheel:

 Autobio comics trick you into having empathy.
 When we read comics, we articulate voices and imagine their utterance, and on some level I think we convince ourselves we understand the emergence of thoughts and feelings onto the page.
 In autobio, our reading enters us into role-play as the author, and without realizing it we begin to view their perception of the world as normal.
 The talented artist of autobio have the power to make something particular appear universal, to make us take the truth of an experience for granted before we even construct it as an experience.
 (This power can also be abused -- the reader of recent Chester Brown or an irritating self-help webcomic alike will often find themselves asking, “who let you into my head?”)